 - 2013 NBU Dept Head Fringe Benefit Summary

 Each bargaining unit:

 - 2013 AFSCME Fringe Benefit Summary

 - 2013 Plumbers Fringe Benefit Summary

-The following are the guidelines we followed when compiling the report for Total Compensation – City Employees:
+The following are the guidelines we followed when compiling this report:

 • Total earnings includes all earnings, including base pay, longevity pay, overtime, holiday pay, shift differentials, pay for out-of-classification work (“upgrade” pay), bargaining unit incentives, benefit conversions, health insurance waiver incentive payments, separation pay, retro pay, and other miscellaneous earnings categories necessary per IRS regulations.
 Housing, vehicle, and clothing allowances, as well as bonuses and loans are also shown separately on this report, but are still included in the total earnings column.

 • Health insurance: Reflected at the per-employee budgeted amount, a blended rate of the options available to employees (family, single plus spouse, single plus child(ren), and single).
 The cost to the City for these options ranges from $583 per month to $1,052 per employee per month.
 Alternatively, employees can opt out of the City’s health insurance plan and receive a $200/month waiver incentive.